ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 **IMPORTANT NOTE:** newer versions of `vdat.exe` are only being supported on Windows.
 Mac users will not be able to use this Nodebook.
 For instructions on using a program like Wine to run windows programs on other operating systems, contact the OTN Data Centre.

 Before you begin, you will need to ensure you have access to a Fathom vdat executable.
-This executable ships with Fathom Connect for desktop computers as `vdat.exe`
+This executable ships with Fathom Connect for Windows computers as `vdat.exe`

 - Access the Vemco (Innovasea) website to download `Fathom Connect` - [https://support.fishtracking.innovasea.com/s/downloads](https://support.fishtracking.innovasea.com/s/downloads)
 - Agree to the Licence